 All my best on your journey,

 Question for you: What is the biggest sacrifice you have made in your life?
 Do you feel that it was worthwhile?
-Why or why not?
+How do you know when a sacrifice is worth making?

 Did you like this post?
 Sign up below, and I’ll send you more awesome posts like this every week